How to Become an EMT Instructor: Duties, Requirements, Certifications, Job Outlook, and Salary

-We get it… becoming an EMT instructor may seem complicated, but fortunately, there’s also a lot of help available.
-Here are a few links that could help make the process a little more manageable.
+We get it… becoming an EMT instructor may seem a little complicated, but today is your lucky day because we’ve got your helpful links right here.
+Here are a few sites that can help make the process a lot more manageable.

-Under Pressure is a great essay from NAEMSE graduate, Angel Burba, who goes into great detail about her journey to becoming an instructor, what to expect, and her tips on how to ace every step of the way.
+Under Pressure is an excellent essay from NAEMSE graduate Angel Burba, who goes into great detail about her journey to becoming an instructor, what to expect, and her tips on how to ace every step of the way.

 Additional reading and study guides can be found here.
-All these articles, books, and papers are recommended by the NAEMSE for any prospective EMT instructor.
+The NAEMSE recommends all these articles, books, and papers for any prospective EMT instructor.
 If you still have questions about the process of becoming an EMT instructor or what to expect during the course or exam after reading this article, these readings should have you covered.

 A calendar of upcoming NAEMSE courses can be found here.
 Check the locations and the dates to find the one most convenient for you.